thomasmeta13/italify/temp/PRD.md

 ### **10. Conclusion**

-Italify.au will serve as a premier platform connecting Australians to the luxurious living and cultural experiences of Italy.
+italify.com.au will serve as a premier platform connecting Australians to the luxurious living and cultural experiences of Italy.
 By blending technology with a touch of elegance, it will redefine the process of finding a dream Italian home or planning an unforgettable Italian journey.